Stock indexes rise on Wall Street after inflation report

-The S&P 500 was up 0.7% as of 1:08 p.m.
-Eastern, after briefly shedding most of an early gain.
+The S&P 500 was up 0.6% as of 2:35 p.m.
+Eastern.
 The benchmark index, which is coming off its first loss in four days, is on track for its biggest weekly gain since February.

 The Bureau of Labor Statistics said prices for U.S. consumers jumped 6.8% in November compared with a year earlier.
 Surging costs for food, energy, housing and other items have left Americans enduring their highest annual inflation rate since 1982.
 Core prices, which exclude food and energy, rose 4.9% year over year.